tanvirsarao/stock-robo-advisor/README.md

 # Robo Stock Portfolio Advisor

-This is Team 7's submission to the annual CFM 101 Team Competition at the University of Waterloo, achieving 3rd place overall against ~20 other teams.
+This is Team 7's submission to the annual CFM 101 Team Competition at the University of Waterloo, achieving **3rd place overall**!

 ## About